msancor/NBD-HW1/README.md

 4. ``.gitignore``: A predetermined `.gitignore` file that tells Git which files or folders to ignore in a Python project.

+5. `NBD-Challenge1.pdf`: A pdf file containing the final report of the challenge.

 6. `plots/`: A folder containing all relevant plots.